 Dr. Graham: ”Yes, it is, because I believe that.
 I’ve met people in various parts of the world in tribal situations, that they have never seen a Bible or heard about a Bible, and never heard of Jesus, but they’ve believed in their hearts that there was a God, and they tried to live a life that was quite apart from the surrounding community in which they lived.”

 Dr. Schuller: ”This is fantastic.
 I’m so thrilled to hear you say that.
 ‘There’s a wideness in God’s mercy.’”

 The only way to dispel the myth of influence is to commit ourselves anew to the importance of biblical theology as the foundation for Christian action.
 We must allow the Bible in its fullness to direct our thinking and our doing.
 We must remember that Paul did not preach an abbreviated gospel, but declared the whole counsel of God.
 When he said that he became all things to all men, he was speaking of things indifferent, not matters of basic Christian truth or ethics.
 He did not become a prostitute to win prostitutes, nor did he become an Arminian to win those addicted to the doctrines of the goodness of man or the freedom of the will.
 We need to follow the path of the Apostles and the Reformers who accomplished great things for God, not by ungodly compromise, but by faithful declaration of the truth of God’s Word.

 This article first appeared on the Westminster Seminary California blog.
-W. Robert Godfrey is President and Professor of Church History at Westminster Seminary California and a teaching fellow of Ligonier Ministries.
+W. Robert Godfrey is a Ligonier Ministries teaching fellow and chairman of Ligonier Ministries.
+He is president emeritus and professor emeritus of church history at Westminster Seminary California.